kent-map/kent/placesqz/wateringbury-overview.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/3/3f/Ellen_Terry_1922.jpg" label="Ellen Terry at Walmer Castle, 1922" attribution="International Photo, Public domain, via Wikimedia Commons">

 **John Beal Jude**
 John Beal Jude was the founder of the Kent brewery, one of the two significant breweries in Wateringbury.
 Quite the businessman, John also branched out into coal and farming.
-He founded Kent brewery in 1833 which was then situated on <span data-mouseover-image-zoomto="950,573,1283,859">Bow Road</span> but no longer stands.
+He founded Kent brewery in 1833 which was then situated on Bow Road but no longer stands.
 In 1857 John purchased the Broomcrofts estate on <span data-mouseover-image-zoomto="537,1,1285,859">Canon Lane</span>, and grew to be a wealthy land and property owner.
  <param ve-image url="https://stor.artstor.org/stor/70056d92-7406-48ec-a8e5-060c6bcf584d">

 The first train to land in Wateringbury was in the year 1844.
 There was a grand celebration with guests including Alderman Mattias Lucas and the band of 16th lancers, a cavalry regiment in the British Army.
 Around 6 years later the train station was built in the Tudor Gothic style and is now a grade II listed building.
 The station still holds much of its historic charm and overlooks the countryside.
 Even if you have no train to catch, its worth the walk down Bow Road to see this splendid building and take in the views.